 Financial information is king and Thomson Reuters Corporation holds the crown.
 The company is the market leader in financial data (ahead of rival information provider Bloomberg).
 Thomson Reuters provides electronic information and services to businesses and professionals worldwide, serving the financial services, media, legal, tax and accounting, and science markets.
 Data is primarily offered online, and to a lesser extent via CD-ROM and print formats; nearly all revenues come from subscription sales to its plethora of offerings.
 Thomson Reuters was created in 2008 as the result of the $16 billion cash and stock purchase of news service Reuters by information provider The Thomson Corporation.

 Thomson Reuters has a truly global scale indeed.
 The company operates in more than 100 countries, and more than 40% of revenues come from outside the Americas.
-The business has US offices in New York, Massachusetts, Minnesota, and Texas, and international offices in London and Bangalore, India.
+The business has US offices in Connecticut, New York, Massachusetts, Minnesota, and Texas, and international offices in London and Bangalore, India.

 The company is organized into four business units.
 Its Financial & Risk segment accounted for more than 50% of total net sales in fiscal 2014.
 The segment provides news, information, and analytics to financial institutions.